 Women also have the biological responsibility of carrying a child.
 The fear and uncertainty for women can be terrifying, for example, not knowing what country and environment they will be in for the birth.
 Refugee women have stated that they need staff in refugee camps who are trained to provide caesareans and emergency care for both the mother and baby.

 All of this comes under reproductive rights.
-Reproductive rights are now recognized as human rights, they can include: the right to birth control, the right to safe abortions, the right to reproductive health care, freedom from coerced sterilization, and the right to education and information to be able to make these choices.
+Reproductive rights are now recognised as human rights, they can include: the right to birth control, the right to safe abortions, the right to reproductive health care, freedom from coerced sterilisation and the right to education and information to be able to make these choices.
 Amnesty International goes into greater detail as to what reproductive rights entail and how to exercise these rights.
 Refugee women cannot be excluded from these rights and arguably need them more than anyone.

 Access to Food and Nutrition

 Nutrition plays a potential problem for women in refugee settings, too.
 It is sometimes hard for women to be well-nourished when there is a scarcity of money and resources.
 Something that has been most commonly found is that girls and women tend to be disproportionately affected by malnutrition and hunger.
 Due to women’s physiology, women are more vulnerable to iron deficiency and therefore can become severely anaemic if not well nourished.
 When sharing food, it is not unfamiliar that the woman will allow the rest of the family to eat before her.
 This can be incredibly dangerous especially for women who are pregnant.
 If not treated, it can lead to things such as, a premature birth, a baby with anaemia, as well as increasing the risk of postpartum depression.